Bill-Remy/School_District_Analysis/README.md

 The change reflects removing 461 students from the total district enrollment.
 The overall reading and math scores were not significantly impacted by the change.
 Removing the 461 students was a little more than 1% of the total population and that the averge of their scores were very close to the population average.

-The Thomas High Schools individual summary data prior to removing the freshman is shown below:
+The Thomas High Schools individual summary data prior to removing the freshman scores is shown below:

 <img src="Resources/School summary header.png" alt="Resources/School summary header.png" with="300">
 <img src="Resources/THS Summary before.png" alt="Resources/THS Summary before.png" width="1000" >